-Using a Nest thermostat is one of the easiest ways to perfect the everyday schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work properly or at all if you see an error code appear.
-The precise error code provides useful information about the root of the problem, something a professional technician can use to provide solutions that much quicker.
+Using a Nest thermostat is one of the easiest ways to improve the everyday schedule of your HVAC system.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you may expect, it won’t work properly or at all if you see an error code appear.
+The exact error code supplies useful information about the root of the problem, something a trained technician can use to offer solutions that much sooner.

-Let’s consider seven of the most frequent error codes you may find on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could solve it and the projected cost to do so.
-Don’t forget that while the costs will ultimately depend on the specific Nest model, you can count on paying around $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific parts required to finish repairs.
+Listed below are seven of the most frequent error codes you may discover on your Nest thermostat.
+We’ll review the basics of each error code on top of how you can address it and the approximate cost to do so.
+Remember that while the investment will ultimately hinge on the precise Nest model, you can count on paying between $75-$200 for repairs.
+This should include travel and labor costs along with any specific parts needed to complete repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is detached from the system.
-Since this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the issue is dealt with.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is disconnected from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on the screen until the problem is fixed.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A trained technician can inspect electrical connections and wiring until they locate the source of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician can examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not merely a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.
+They’ll first conduct a factory reset of your thermostat to make sure it’s not merely a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and start inspecting connectors.

-They’ll detach the power and gradually look at each wire, seeing to it that they are fully placed into the connector with the proper amount of uncovered copper.
-When they find the problem connector, it can be replaced for a new one.
+They’ll detach the power and slowly inspect each wire, making sure they are fully attached into the connector with the correct amount of uncovered copper.
+After they pinpoint the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can fail and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
-Assuming the breakers are on, you can search a handful of other places before contacting a professional technician.
+This critical error code can surface when the weather outside is particularly hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will eventually power down.
+Assuming the breakers are on, you can inspect a few other places before contacting a professional technician.

-Since this error can drain your thermostat’s battery, the first step might be restoring enough power to find out if this specific error code is what you’re dealing with.
-You can detach the thermostat from its base and deliver power by using a USB cable.
-If it displays error code 195, you can continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t find anything wrong with these components, it will likely be best to call a pro.
+Because this error can drain your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re facing.
+You can detach the thermostat from its base and supply power with a USB cable.
+If it presents error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it will likely be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-The technician will carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical error with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+Your technician can carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it might still keep you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
+Even though this error code isn’t critical, it might still keep you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining enough power.
 You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+If not, you need a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 be displayed.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is transported through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to guard against electrical damage, it’s suggested to shut the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience identifying and resolving electrical issues.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is sent through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s suggested to shut the power off as soon as you can.
+You can then contact a professional technician with the appropriate experience diagnosing and solving electrical issues.

 e73 – Critical

-This might be as straightforward as the breaker being shut off, but it could also be an issue with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
-If nothing seems to be out of place, it’s time to contact a local professional.
+This could be as straightforward as the breaker being shut off, but it can also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
+If nothing looks to be out of place, it’s a good idea to contact a local professional.